Mapepire-IBMi/Mapepire-IBMi.github.io/src/content/docs/guides/developer.md

     ```
 - **Retuns**: (`Dict[str, Any]`) A dictionary-like object containing the response from the server.

     This function is responsible for establishing a connection to the DB2 server.
 It calls the `_get_channel(db2_server)` function to create a WebSocket connection, sends the connection request to the server, and waits for a response.
-The function returns the response from the server, which typically contains information about the connection status.
+The function returns the response from the server, which contains information about the connection status.

-`query(self, sql: str, Optional[Union[Dict[str, Any], QueryOptions]] = None)`
+`query(self, sql: str, opts: Optional[Union[Dict[str, Any], QueryOptions]] = None)`
 - **Parmeters**:
-    - (`str`) A string containing the SQL query to be executed.
+    - sql (`str`): A string containing the SQL query to be executed.
-    - (`Optional[Union[Dict[str, Any], QueryOptions]]`) A dictionary-like object containing additional options for the query.
+    - opts (`Optional[Union[Dict[str, Any], QueryOptions]]`): A dictionary-like object containing additional options for the query.
 Here is a sample definition of the `QueryOptions` class:
     ```python
     @dataclass
     class QueryOptions: